Diversity Ditching: Understanding The Impact and Strategies To Overcome

 2. Promote Diverse Leadership: Ensure that diverse employees have equal opportunities to rise to leadership positions.
 For instance, PepsiCo has a strong track record of promoting diversity in leadership.

-3. Create Equitable Promotion Opportunities: Establish clear, objective criteria for promotions to ensure fairness.
+3. Create Equitable Promotion Opportunities: Establish clear, objective promotion criteria to ensure fairness.
 Salesforce, for example, uses equality audits to assess their promotion practices.

 4. Cultivate Cultural Sensitivity: Encourage respect for all cultures, religions, and traditions.
 Google, for instance, celebrates various cultural events to promote inclusivity.